 Before October 2013, the Health and Safety Executive (HSE) approved First Aid Training providers and their qualifications.
 As of 1st October 2013 the HSE no longer approves First Aid training, Qualifications or First Aid training organisations.
 This means that businesses have more flexibility in how they manage their provision of first aid in the workplace but also means that it is the employer’s duty to ensure that any training provider that they select for the purposes of First Aid training is competent to deliver that training.
 It needs to carry out due diligence on the Training provider to ensure that it is competent to deliver First Aid Training and that it has the relevant Quality Assurance systems in place.

-1. Regulated Qualifications
+1. Accredited Qualifications

 What is 4 Minutes’ position?

-If you specifically need a Regulated Course, we can deliver that for you, just ask us when enquiring or Booking.
-If you do not then just attend our standard course.
-To help you demonstrate your due diligence, here is our list of answers to the HSE questions that you can download and save.
+If you specifically need an Accredited Course, we can deliver that for you, just ask us when enquiring or Booking.
+If you do not then just request our standard course.
+It will work out cheaper for you.

 To help you demonstrate your due diligence if you Book 4 Minutes for a non Accredited course, we have already prepared our answers to the HSE questions.
 Click here to download and save.